 We will typically obtain information directly from you (or from someone who requests services for you on your behalf) or the device you use to communicate with us.
 We also obtain information about you through publicly available sources including:

 - Professional social media and networking sites;

 - Research laboratory websites; and

 - Other online sources.

 Please note that where we collect your information through publicly available sources, we may do so with the aid of algorithmic software programmes.
-These programmes search the web to help us find suitable Consultants for specific Client purposes.
+These programmes search the web to help us find suitable Experts for specific Client purposes.

 - Administration: for registration and general administration, creating and administering login credentials and for record-keeping purposes;

 - Making Connections: to help put you in touch with advice-seekers (if you are an Expert), or Expert (if you are an advice-seeker) and arrange connections;